 There should also be a low-cut filter in line with the SC (Side Chain) input of the AGC (Automatic Gain Control).
 This filter can be set to a higher corner frequency (such as 120 Hz in Figure 4) to improve the performance of the AGC by rejecting the effects of low frequency noises.

 Figure 4.
-Drag Net Parametric for AGC Side Chain
+Halogen Parametric for AGC Side Chain

-An Auto Mixer (shown in Figure 5) is a good idea when there is more then a single open microphone.
-Auto Mixers combine the signals from multiple microphones and automatically correct for the changing gain requirements as the NOM (Number of Open Microphones) changes.
+An Auto-Mixer (shown in Figure 5) is a good idea when there is more then a single open microphone.
+Gain-sharing Auto-Mixers combine the signals from multiple microphones and automatically produce a constant gain from all inputs to the output with minimum feedback.
+See gain-sharing.
+The Pulpit Mic is set to have priority if several mics are active at once.

 A Compressor is the correct processing block in this link of the audio chain.
 Something is needed here to prevent exuberant preaching from melting down the congregation.
 Surprisingly, an AGC can be very useful in this position but configured to behave more like a specialized compressor by using the settings shown in Figure 7.

-The value of "Threshold re: Target" is set to have an offset of 0 dBr so that "Threshold" has the same value as the "Target."
-"Maximum Gain" becomes 0 dB and the gain curve starts to look like a compressor but there are additional controls in an AGC for Hold and Release that are useful when the input level is below threshold.
+Gain becomes 0 dB and the curve starts to look like a compressor, but there are additional Rate controls in an AGC that are useful when the input level is below threshold.
 These settings avoid the problems of compressor "pumping" when that exuberant speaker is at the microphone as attenuation levels are held between spoken phrases.
 Then, when transitioning to a more reserved speaker, the hold time (below threshold) is short enough to expire so that the gain returns to a normal level.

-Here is an exciting tip.
-A level control can provide attenuation as needed under the control of a pot on the wall or a smart remote.
-This is handy in systems where a minister needs to run a system alone without the assistance of an audio specialist who is running a mixing board.
-The remote can be located on or close to a pulpit which places control of the audio system at the fingertips of the minister.
+A level control can provide attenuation where it's needed.
+This is handy in systems where a minister needs to run a system alone without the assistance of an audio specialist at a mixing board.
 The DSP control is shown in Figure 8.

 Parametric equalizers are used for both wide and narrow band corrections.
 Generally, wide-band and shelf filters can correct for minimum-phase frequency response irregularities.